 To date, few studies have investigated dynamic changes in social network structures of wild populations in the long term, especially where the individuals composing the network change due to demographic processes (e.g., death, emigration or immigration of individuals, Cantor et al. 2012; Borgeaud et al. 2017).
 Shizuka et al. (2020) called for the need to integrate demographic processes and consequent social processes into social network analyses.
 However, the scarcity of such studies is probably due to the intensity of consistent data collection required in order to incorporate environmental and demographic changes or stochastic events, in addition to limitations in the available analytical tools (Pinter-Wollman et al. 2014).
 Instead, many studies making use of SNA in free ranging populations rely on relatively short-term datasets and, therefore, are only able to describe snapshots of the social systems.
 Since long term monitoring of wild species has provided important contributions to the study of ecology and evolution as well as to conservation (Festa-Bianchet et al. 2017, Clutton-Brock 2021), long term analysis of social network dynamics could bring rich rewards in terms of a better understanding of population-level processes (Pinter-Wollman et al. 2014).

 Ungulate species are widespread in all continents except Antarctica and show high diversity both in terms of size, habitat as well as behaviour (Wilson and Mittermeier 2011).
 Their social organization has been extensively studied and provided crucial elements for understanding the evolution of vertebrates’ social systems (Jarman, 1974, Krause et al. 2002).
 However, many of the studies on social networks of ungulates have focused on female associations (Vander Wal et al. 2016; Ramos et al. 2019) meaning knowledge on male sociality in ungulates remains scarce.
-To fill those gaps, in this study we performed a long-term analysis of the social structure of male of a gregarious ungulate: the Alpine ibex (Capra ibex).
+To fill those gaps, we performed a long-term analysis of male social structure in a gregarious ungulate: the Alpine ibex (Capra ibex).
 We took advantage of a detailed long-term dataset resulting from ten years of behavioural observations of individually identifiable male Alpine ibex to explore the male social network of a gregarious ungulate and to investigate population-level changes in social structure over time.

 The Alpine ibex, a mountain ungulate of conservation concern (Brambilla et al. 2015; 2018; 2020), is a gregarious species that lives in open-membership groups and shows fission-fusion dynamics.
 Alpine ibex are highly sexually dimorphic and exhibit strong sexual segregation all year round except for during the mating season, that occurs between December and January (Villaret and Bon 1995; Ruckstuhl and Neuhaus 2001).
 As the degree of sexual segregation increases with male age (Ruckstuhl and Neuhaus 2001), outside the rut, adult males join groups mainly composed of males, while yearlings stay in groups mainly composed of females, and young males (≤ 2-3 years old) may move between male and female groups.